wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 You need a sample app to test against, and sample scripts that test that site.

 1. See if you like the example described in the <a target="_blank" href="https://app.pluralsight.com/library/courses/protractor-introduction/table-of-contents">
-   Protractor Introduction</a> video class released 2016
+   Protractor Introduction</a> video class released March 10 2015
    by Nate Taylor.
 He created a sample website, which you can view by clinking on this link:

    <a target="_blank" href="https://meanjs.herokuapp.com">https://meanjs.herokuapp.com</a>